golemfactory/yapapi/README.md

 The _task_ (`yapapi.Task`) object describes a unit of work that your application needs to carry out.

-A `Golem` object will feed an instance of your worker - bound to a single provider node - with `Task` objects.
+`Golem` will feed an instance of your worker - bound to a single provider node - with `Task` objects.
 The worker will be responsible for completing those tasks.
 Typically, it will turn each task into a sequence of steps to be executed in a single run of the execution script on a provider's machine, in order to compute the task's result.